VIP-SMUR/vip-smur.github.io/docs/projects/24fa/README.md

     ---

-    Furthers the development of the PEI methodology, a composite measure of walkability using key subindices.
+    Improvments on the PEI methodology, a composite metric of walkability using key subindices.

     ---

     [:octicons-arrow-right-24: Learn more](/wiki/24fa-mobility-pei/)

 </div>

+---